 The ‘V’ designation is a graphic description of a relationship dynamic involving 3 people.
-A Triad can be graphically designed as a triangle.
-This describes a person who has 2 partners that are not in a relationship with one another.
-The bottom of the ‘V’ is the ‘hinge’ and at each extremity is one of the partners.
+A triad can be graphically presented as a triangle.
+A ‘V’ describes a person who has 2 partners that are not in a relationship with one another.
+The bottom of the ‘V’ is the ‘hinge‘ and at each extremity is one of the partners.
 Typically, these relationships run in parallel and the 2 metamours may or may not have any contact.

 In a ‘V’ dynamic, the hinge partner bears a lot of responsibility to ensure clear and smooth communication between all concerned.

 Refers to allowing your partner to make certain decisions on your behalf.
 Having veto power means, for example, that I can tell my partner they cannot date someone they want if it makes me feel unsafe.

 Making an agreement that includes uni- or bi-directional veto power, means you give up your agency and hand power over your actions to your partner.
 The usual reason for wanting this agreement is to avoid feeling unsafe, of feeling pain.

 Having veto power in your relationship is a clear sign of hierarchy.

 Wheel of Connection